Cholee has been training her dogs for years using these exact same methods.

 - "Lay Down": An open, flat hand with a motion towards the ground works great for this command.
 After your dog has mastered this command, you will not even need to tell your pet to lay down.
 All you need to do is a simple hand motion and they will go lay down on their own.

 - Yard boundaries: I like to use little clicks or a series of whistles to keep my pet within certain boundaries.
 We have a "bathroom" section of our backyard where all the dogs must go to relieve themselves.
-Sometimes this can be hard to train, but generally, dogs will use the same area.
+Sometimes this can be hard to train, but generally, dogs will use the same area by nature.
 However, I find that when they forget, a simple whistle brings them back to the area they are supposed to use.
 I use the same idea for when my dog is walking too close to the property line.
 A simple snap of the fingers or click of the tongue and she's back where she belongs.

-You can incorporate any type of motion or sound you like into your training as long as you are consistent about what you are choosing to do and when you are using those sounds.
+You can incorporate any type of motion or sound you like into your training as long as you are consistent about what you are choosing and when you are using them.
 In the beginning, it's a good idea to have a certain hand motion or sound for each individual trick or behavior you are trying to accomplish.
 This will ensure your dog understands exactly what you are trying to say.

 Step Five: Give Constant Praise